22Neves/devsite-docs/guides/redelcom/migrate-via-api.en.md

 | `{center}` | Center text                               | `{center}Centered text{/center}` |
 | `{qr}`     | Print a QR code that represents the sent text | `{qr}Text{/qr}`                 |
 | `{pdf417}` | Print the barcode of a TED                | `{pdf417}Text{/pdf417}`          |

+### Integration configuration

+To configure the integration of the prints, use the API to manage the queuing of each intent, considering the specifications of each endpoint.

+> WARNING
+>
+> Important
+>
+> The terminal must be configured in PDV (Point of Sale) mode.

+The available endpoints are:
+   - [Create terminal action](/developers/en/reference/order/in-person-payments/impressions/post): This allows you to create a new terminal action for the Mercado Pago point.
+   - [Get action by ID](/developers/en/reference/order/in-person-payments/impressions/get): This allows you to consult all action information using the ID obtained in the response to its creation.
+   - [Cancel action by ID](/developers/en/reference/order/in-person-payments/impressions_cancel/post): This allows yoy to cancel an order created for Mercado Pago Point and its transactions using the reference ID obtained in the response to its creation.
+Only an action in status "created" can be canceled.

+Wait until the printing intent reaches the terminal and the print is processed.
+If the print does not arrive automatically, press the "green button" to fetch the intent manually.